videolan/vlc-unity/docs/home.md

 - check that editor and standalone demo scenes work,
 - check final package size size (~50MB),

-### Android

-To be complete, the android asset for every ABIs needs:

-- classes.jar (only one file for all arch)
-- libc++_shared.so (per arch)
-- libvlc.so (per arch)
-- libVLCUnityPlugin.so (per arch)
-- LibVLCSharp and related DLLs (one file for all platform and architectures)

 ## Platform support

 Currently the only supported platforms are: